Applying Apple Updates using Managed Software Center 5+

-If the Mac has not been updated with macOS Mojave Security Update 2020-03, the user will be presented with the screen below.
+If the Mac has been updated with certain security updates, or the 90-day deference window for major macOS releases has not yet passed, the user will be presented with the screen below.
 Click "Update Now" and the updates will begin.

-4. If the Mac has had the 2020-03 Security Update for Mojave applied, the Software Update window will look slightly different.
+4. If the Mac has not had certain security updates applied, or the 90-day deference window for major macOS releases has passed, the Software Update window will look slightly different.
 Do NOT click "Upgrade Now."
-Clicking that will begin the process of upgrading the Mac to macOS Catalina, which may not be desired at this time (reference our Upgrading to macOS Catalina KB article for reasons why that may be.)
+That will begin the process of upgrading the Mac to the latest whole-version macOS upgrade, which may not be desired at the given time.
 Instead, click the "More info..." link below "Other updates are available."

 5. Clicking that "More info..." link will bring up a list of pending Apple Software Updates that the user can then install by clicking "Install Now."

-UW Oshkosh Information & Technology is not trying to prevent users from upgrading to macOS Catalina if they so choose.
-However, upgrading to Catalina from within the Software Update System Preference section almost always requires admin privileges.
-Any user can initiate an upgrade to macOS Catalina by locating the macOS Catalina installer from within MSC.
-Using MSC to upgrade to Catalina does not require admin privileges.
+UW Oshkosh Information & Technology is not trying to prevent users from upgrading to the latest whole-version macOS release if they so choose.
+However, upgrading to such from within the Software Update System Preference section almost always requires admin privileges.
+Any user can initiate an macOS upgrade by locating the appropriate macOS installer from within MSC.
+Using MSC to upgrade to your installed version of macOS does not require admin privileges.

 6. Lastly, in the event that the user clicked "Skip these updates" in section 2 above, MSC will not launch System Preferences and will simply remove the Apple Update from the list for this session.